 You can honor Chuck by just buying some cheese-in-a-can and eating it while watching a Guillermo del Toro movie as you take a bubble bath with your pet possum in New Zealand.

-But, if nitrogen powered strings of gelatinous goo and wet marsupials just aren’t your thing, then donations to organizations like Operation Underground Railroad (OUR), Coalition to Abolish Slavery & Trafficking (Cast), Polaris, or an organization of your choosing, would also be a great way to honor Chuck.
+But, if nitrogen powered strings of gelatinous goo and wet marsupials just aren’t your thing, then donations to organizations like Operation Underground Railroad (OUR), Coalition to Abolish Slavery & Trafficking (Cast), Central Ohio Reach and Restore Coalition (CORRC), Polaris, or an organization of your choosing, would also be a great way to honor Chuck.